Discuss Tiling over the bath in the Australia Tiling Forum area at TilersForums.com.

 The existing tiles are on plasterboard, any tips for getting these off cleanly?

 I have done a bit of floor tiling before (which turned out great thanks to you guys) and have successfully tiled a bath panel so - should be OK doing this.
 Do I need to tank the walls?
-Also on the gap between the bath and tiles is it best to leave a gap and silicone or grout then silicone (I hate that bit, someone else might be employed to do it lol)
+Also on the gap between the bath and tiles is it best to leave a gap and Silicon or grout then Silicon (I hate that bit, someone else might be employed to do it lol)

 Anything else I should be concerned with?